Alfresco/alfresco-build-tools/docs/README.md

 repositories leveraging [dflook/terraform-github-actions](https://github.com/dflook/terraform-github-actions),
 optionally allowing a multi-state approach for managing resources.

-This workflow assume having a GitHub environment named `production` when executing on the `main` branch, and a `develop` GitHub environment when executing on the `develop` branch.
+This workflow assumes a GitHub environment named `production` to be present when run against the `main` branch, and a `develop` GitHub environment to be present when run against the `develop` branch.

 GitHub environments must be configured with the following variables: